KBDizzee/KTMVTour/docs/daily-log.md

 - So i got these from the checklist done today, and now i'll just spend some trying grabbing more images of my landmark B, i mightttt shi if I feel like it:

 ![alt text](./images-for-log/image20.png)

+## 8 Nov 25

+- I won't be able to work much today but if I can create the post option within the bottom pages navbar in the middle, that'll be good or find a way to include the post that'll be good.
+Also, maybe if I can deploy my postgres on render aswell, that'll be good.